Saskatchewan Highway 11: Beginnings

-Roads were provided and maintained through a committee formed in 1907 by Local Improvement District 15.B.3 around Hanley.
-The early challenges were the hilly area and creek to the east.
-Early prairie roads were trails which became so rutted that they could barely be crossed over.
-To make roads out of these trails horse drawn blade graders were used to level out hummocks and fill badger holes.
-Horse drawn slush scrapers filled in sloughs.
-More advanced fresno scrapers replaced the slush scrapers as they could make longer and wider swaths across the sloughs.
-By ploughing the prairie soil at the road allowance, and then using road graders to pull in the dirt roads could be made wide enough for the first cars of the area.
-The rural municipality of Rosedale No. 283 was incorporated December 13, 1909.

-Winter trails in the horse and buggy days would have two tracks across the prairie several feet higher than the prairie sod due to the snow built up on them.
-Summer raised roads were built up by using two horse scrapers digging an area alongside the highway, then using the loose dirt to widen the highway.
-Sixteen and twenty four horses were often needed to pull the graders, and several drivers were required.
-Any work done by a farmer would reduce his payment in taxes.

-The 1926 highway map of Saskatchewan marks the route of Provincial Highway 11 following along the CNR line using township and range roads, so travel is in lines straight north, changing direction to west travel at 90 degree angles from Regina through to Saskatoon.
-Only Provincial Highway 12 is marked in the same fashion between Saskatoon and Prince Albert on the 1926 highway map of Saskatchewan, which has formed the base of the northern section of the LRT.
+The 1926 highway map of Saskatchewan marks the route of Provincial Highway 11 following along the Canadian National Railway (CNR) using township and range roads, so travel is in lines straight north, changing direction to west travel at 90 degree angles from Regina through to Saskatoon.
+Only Provincial Highway 12 is marked in the same fashion between Saskatoon and Prince Albert on the 1926 highway map of Saskatchewan, which has formed the base of the northern section of Highway 11.
 (The current Saskatchewan Highway 12 travels between Saskatoon and Shell Lake.)

 As tractors replaced horses in the field and motorized vehicles replaced horses on the road, an increasing need arose to replace the early dirt trails with graded gravel highways.
 In the early 1930s, the gravel highway constructed between Chamberlain and Aylesbury in 1929 was further extended to Dundurn to meet this need.
-Shortly thereafter, the graveled highway extended between Saskatoon and Regina.
+Shortly thereafter, the gravelled highway extended between Saskatoon and Regina.